이 페이지는 현재 영어로 제공되지 않습니다.

 Man's fear of death basically because of the guilt of sin and fear of judgment.
 Attempts to find a way to escape.
 True answer is in Christ.
 Need of personal acceptance.
 Invitation.
 Scripture quotes at end.

 Intro talks about walking in the light -- Christ's statement.
 Christ's purpose in dying for man.
 Whoever repents and trusts in Jesus is saved.

 Difference between man and animal -- man is created in God's image, has a soul and spirit.
 Thus has communion with God.
 Man's wickedness; God's love and Christ's atonement.

-True story of a witchdoctor in Brazil.
-Tells of dream and subsequent demonic experience connected with wild pigs and decision to be a witchdoctor; his power as such; then hearing about Jesus and turning to Him; the fear of the people for him and themselves--- expectation of reprisal from the spirits.
-His experience as wild pigs (associated with the spirits) came; his lack of fear.
-His protection from them as he flouted all supersition, and eventual conversion of most of the village.
+True story: witchdoctor in Brazil.
+Tells of dream and subsequent demonic experience connected with wild pigs and decision to be witchdoctor; his power as such; then hearing about Jesus and turning to Him; the fear of the people for him and themselves - expectation of reprisal from the spirits.
+His experience as wild pigs (associated with the spirits) came; his lack of fear, and his protection from them as he flouted all supersition, and eventual conversion of most of the village.
 Short application.

 Almost the same as "Spread the Good News."
 Contains a little more explanation of what the message is that they are giving.

 The story of the woman at the well, in dramatic narrative form.
 Simple application and invitation.

 The Lord Jesus is on His way to Jairus' house, and a woman with an issue of blood touches His robe.
 She is healed!
 Jesus raises Jairus' daughter from the dead.
 He showed the people that He had the power to heal sickness and even death.
 We must touch Him in faith like the woman did.